How to test code that uses moment.js

 or duration()

-Let’s see an example of how we use the format()
+Here's an example using the format()

 method: